 Victoria is a southeastern state in Australia.
 It is one of the most densely populated states and the second most populated in all the six states.
 The state’s capital city of Melbourne is one of the most densely populated cities in Australia.
 Despite its small size (in comparison to other Australian states), travel to Victoria offers no shortage of options for activities and sights to explore.

 The economic diversity of the state has helped it thrive and succeed as one of the most flourishing states in the country.
 However, it is not just the economy that is diverse in Victoria.
-When you travel to Victoria, you get to explore a variety of topographical features along with its geological and climactic conditions.
-One of the most notable features in Victoria is its extensive river systems particularly the Murray River and Yarra River systems.
+When you travel to Victoria, you get to explore a variety of topographical features along with its geological and climatic conditions.
+One of the most notable features in Victoria is its extensive river systems, particularly the Murray River and Yarra River systems.

 The Victorian Alps is the coldest part of Victoria.
 In fact, the average temperature is at 9-degree Celsius.
 In fact, the temperature drops to zero degrees on the highest part of the mountain range.
 For this reason, a lot of tourists travel to the Victorian Highland to enjoy the cool temperature and take on an adventure trip.